-Gracious remembrances-Intrusted to pious parents-Convictions at an early age-Perplexity on account of not having an experience like others-Asks direction from the word of God-Receives it at several different periods, but as often gives place to dissatisfaction by comparing experience with other travelers, instead of keeping closely to the Bible-Explanations of what and how to believe necessary for inquirers-The Saviour speaks consolation to her during sleep-Inconsistent with the word of God to give an established state of experience while unbelief is indulged
+Gracious remembrances -- Intrusted to pious parents -- Convictions at all early age -Perplexity on account of not living experience like others -- Asks direction from the word of God -- Receives it at several different periods, but as often gives place to dissatisfaction by comparing experience with other travelers, instead of keeping closely to the Bible -- Explanations of what and how to believe necessary for inquirers -- The Savior speaks consolation to her during sleep -Inconsistent with the word of God to give an established state of experience while unbelief is indulged

-Long season of wrestling with God-God imparts strong consolation in visions of the night-Proclaims his name-Manifestation apprehended in future experience
+Long season of wrestling with God -- God imparts strong consolation in visions of the night -- Proclaims his name -- Manifestation apprehended in future experience

-Naturally much given to reasoning-This peculiarity serviceatle when brought into obedience to Christ-God does not require man to believe anything but what is revealed in his written word -Illustration of the manner in which she lost much time by unbelief-A door opened-Many adversaries
+Naturally much given to reasoning -- This peculiarity serviceable when brought into obedience to Christ -- God does not require man to believe anything but what is revealed in his written word -- Illustration of the manner in which she lost much time by unbelief -- A door opened -- Many adversaries

-The student in search of earthly fame-The heavenly student-The literature of the Bible the literature of heaven-The deathless spirit should be educated for heaven-Rises early and presents the morning sacrifice-The family altar and the song-Duty of Christians to give a faithful representation of the power of grace to transform in heart and life-Where and how Christians may resemble Christ-The cares of the world cease to be absorbing-The song she loved to sing-The honor of God concerned in indicious external and internal household arrangements-Much that formerly augmented care easily to be dispensed with-Nothing with which she had to do too high or too low to be inscribed with "Hollness to the Lord"-How to decide whether a matter may be taken to God
+The student in search of earthly fame -- The heavenly student -- The literature of the Bible the literature of heaven -- The deathless spirit should be educated for heaven -- Rises early presents the morning sacrifice -- The family altar and the song. -- Duty of Christians to give a faithful representation of the power of grace to transform in heart and life -- Where and how Christians may resemble Christ -- The cares. of the world cease to be absorbing -- The song she loved to sing -- The honor of God concerned in indicious external and internal household arrangements -- Much that formerly augmented care easily to be dispensed with -- Nothing with which she had to do too high or too low to be inscribed with "HOLINESS TO THE LORD" -How to decide whether a matter may be taken to God